gnanalin/ClustalLite/README.md

 In order to have reproducible results, I used CONDA.
 If you don't have CONDA and want to install it, please refer to this page : [link_miniconda_installation](https://docs.anaconda.com/miniconda/)

-In order to run the code, you have to create an environnement thanks to the YAML file (`environement.yml`) in the directory `ClustalLite`.
+In order to run the code, you have to create an environment thanks to the YAML file (`environement.yml`) in the directory `ClustalLite`.

 To setup and use the environnement, you can do :